How much of my savings need to be dedicated to providing my retirement income?

-Traditional financial advisors are all about Growth & Accumulation, whereas the Visper Group focuses first on Preservation & Distribution.
+Traditional financial advisors are all about Growth & Accumulation, whereas Visper Retirement Solutions focuses first on Preservation & Distribution.
 Many of your Traditional Financial Advisors are quite good at Growth & Accumulation and may have served you well during your Growth & Accumulation years, when you had many years ahead of you before you would need to use any of your savings.
 There can be disastrous consequences, however, when the Growth & Accumulation model is applied to retirement income planning.

 If you ask a traditional financial advisor to help you with a retirement income plan, they will typically combine an Asset Allocation Model with the 4% rule.
 Both of these involve considerable risk, which is unacceptable in sound retirement income planning.